POEMMA's Target of Opportunity Sensitivity to Cosmic Neutrino Transient Sources: POEMMA's Effective Area, Exposure, and Sensitivity

-Even if POEMMA is not pointing at the burst, with an alert, POEMMA can slew $90^{\circ}$ in $500$~s.
-For most locations, a $500$~s delay will not change the sensitivity to $10^3$~s bursts if the source alignment with the Earth is optimal, since the burst duration is longer than the amount of time the source is visible to POEMMA.
-This last feature, and the result that POEMMA is potentially more sensitive to well-positioned neutrino sources with short bursts than to long bursts is demonstrated in Fig.~\ref{fig:times}.
-For this example, we consider sources with an RA of $0^{\circ}$ and for which a line from the Earth to the source is at an angle of $\theta_i$ relative to POEMMA's orbital plane.
 All other source locations can be mapped to this configuration if we are free to choose $t_0$ in Eq.~(\ref{eq:avga}).
 The green shaded band in Fig.~\ref{fig:times} shows the fraction of an orbit when a source is behind the Earth with neutrino trajectory elevation angles in the range $\beta_{\rm tr}=1^{\circ}-35^{\circ}$.
 The source first sets below the horizon, then rises above the limb of the Earth as viewed from the POEMMA satellites.
 Considering the example of a source within POEMMA's orbital plane ($\theta_i=0^{\circ}$), the green shaded band indicates two time intervals for which Earth-emerging neutrinos will have elevation angles in the range $\beta_{\rm tr}=1^{\circ}-35^{\circ}$.
 The region between the green bands represents the time when the neutrino fluence is strongly attenuated by the Earth.
 Before the first green interval and after the second interval, the source is not behind the Earth.
 For $\theta_i\simeq 50^{\circ}$, the source dips below the horizon and $\beta_{\rm tr} \leq 35^{\circ}$ for one extended interval.
 Given the inclination of POEMMA's orbital plane of $28.5^{\circ}$, when $\theta_i>68.5^{\circ}$, the source is never below the Earth's horizon for POEMMA.
 In Figs.~\ref{fig:sensitivity-sunmoon} and \ref{fig:sensitivity-burst}, the dashed lines bracket the sensitivities (including the effect of the Sun and Moon for long bursts) for $\theta_i\leq 50^{\circ}$ (the dark purple region), and the dotted lines extend to $50^{\circ}<\theta_i<68.5^{\circ}$ with the light purple region.

 For long bursts, $\langle A(E_{\nu})\rangle$ is determined with $T_s$, the full range of the $y$-axis in Fig.~\ref{fig:times}.
 For short bursts, the fraction of the $y$-axis equivalent to $10^3~{\rm s}$ is shown with the pink band.
 The time average of the effective area is the probability-weighted green band with normalization of $10^3~{\rm s}$.
 If the burst begins at $t=0$ for $\theta_i=0^\circ$, a $10^3~{\rm s}$ burst will not be observed at all.
 On the other hand, if the burst begins within $\sim 500-700$~s of the viewing window (either green band) the sensitivity is the optimal value.
 This is true for most of the angles $\theta_i$.
 The dark pink band shows a window of $500$~s.
 If the source is optimally placed, a $500$~s delay from slewing the instrument to the position of the source will not change the sensitivity.